Family violence is any abusive behaviour in a family or intimate relationship where one person attempts to gain and maintain control over another.

 “Is the violence affecting my children?”

 Family violence has severe impacts for children who witness it.
-It is now known that witnessing family violence is as harmful as experiencing it directly.
-Parents often believe that they have shielded their children from spousal violence, but research shows that children see or hear some 40% to 80% of it.
+It is very distressing for the children.
+Parents often believe that they have shielded their children from spousal violence, but research shows that children often see or hear some of it.

 “Will I go to jail?”